Northstrix/Leashmore/README.md

 ## User Guide
 Launch the "Leashmore.exe" file from the "software/bin/Debug/net6.0-windows/"

 When launching Leashmore for the first time, you will be prompted to set a password to unlock it.
 Please note that the cryptographic keys used to decrypt data are derived directly from your chosen password.
 As a result, you will not be able to change your password once it has been set.
-Additionally, if you lose your password, the data stored in the database will be inaccessible, as the Leashmore will be unable to decrypt it.
+Additionally, if you lose your password, the data stored in the database will be inaccessible, as the Leashmore won't be able to decrypt it.

 ![image text](https://github.com/Northstrix/Leashmore/blob/main/V1.0/Pictures/Set%20Password.png)